GPM: The Gaussian Pancake Mechanism for Planting Undetectable Backdoors in Differential Privacy: Experiments

 \begin{itemize}[leftmargin=*] \item For DP-hist queries, we experiment with artificial datasets $D \in \left\{1, 2, \dots, d \right\}^n$.
 That is, each of the $n$ records is assigned one of the $d$ classes.
 We set $d \in \left\{256, 4096, 65536\right\}$, such that the non-private query returns a $d$-dimensional vector $\mathbf{h}$ with the $i$-th element being $\mathbf{h}_i := \abs{\left\{D_j: D_j = i\right\}}$, i.e., the count of the $i$-th class in the database.
-Two databases $D$ and $D'$ are defined as neighbouring if $D$ is equivalent to $D'$ after having one record added or removed.
-Therefore, the histogram query has a sensitivity of $1$ under the L2 norm. \item For DP-SGD queries, we follow the algorithm of the original paper~\cite{DBLP:conf/ccs/AbadiCGMMT016} and the same setting as the distinguishing attacks in previous studies on DP numerical issues~\cite{DBLP:conf/sp/JinMRO22}.
-In particular, we experiment with the MNIST dataset using the LeNet-5 structure, and the CIFAR-10 dataset using VGG19, ResNet50, and MobileNet V2 structures, which have $2\times 10^6\leq d \leq 4\times 10^7$ parameters respectively.
-Given a batch of $n=128$ data points $D=\left\{\left(\mathbf{x}_i, y_i\right)\right\}_{i=1}^n$, we compute the partial gradient of the loss function with respect to each data point $\mathbf{g}_i$, clip each $\mathbf{g}_i$ to an L2 norm of $C\in \left\{4,8\right\}$ (denote the clipped gradient as $\mathbf{g}_i'$), and define the non-private query result as $\mathbf{g}:=\frac{1}{n}\sum_{i=1}^n \mathbf{g}_i'$.
-The neighbouring relation is defined as replacing one data point in the batch.
+Two databases $D$ and $D'$ are defined as neighbouring if $D$ is equivalent to $D'$ after adding or removing one record.
+Therefore, the histogram query has a sensitivity of $1$ under the $\ell^2$ norm. \item For the gradient computation in DP-SGD, we follow the algorithm of the original paper~\cite{DBLP:conf/ccs/AbadiCGMMT016} and the same setting as the distinguishing attacks in previous studies on DP numerical issues~\cite{DBLP:conf/sp/JinMRO22}.
+In particular, we experiment with the MNIST dataset using the LeNet-5 structure, and the CIFAR-10 dataset using VGG19, ResNet50, and MobileNet V2 structures, which have $2\times 10^6\leq d \leq 4\times 10^7$ parameters, respectively.
+Given a batch of $n=128$ data points $D=\left\{\left(\mathbf{x}_i, y_i\right)\right\}_{i=1}^n$, we compute the partial gradient of the loss function with respect to each data point $\mathbf{g}_i$, clip each $\mathbf{g}_i$ to an $\ell^2$ norm of $C\in \left\{4,8\right\}$ (denoting the clipped gradient as $\mathbf{g}_i'$), and define the non-private query result as $\mathbf{g}:=\frac{1}{n}\sum_{i=1}^n \mathbf{g}_i'$.
+The neighbouring relation is defined by replacing one data point in the batch.
 For fairness, we fix the random seeds for the training process to keep the non-replaced $\mathbf{g}_i'$s consistent for queries on the neighbouring databases.
-Therefore, the sensitivity of the query is $\frac{2C}{n}$ under the L2 norm.
+Therefore, the sensitivity of the query is $\frac{2C}{n}$ under the $\ell^2$ norm.
 We also consider two phases during training: before the model has converged (training from a randomly initialized set of parameters), and after the model has converged (loading a set of pretrained parameters with sufficiently high accuracy). \end{itemize}